How To Store Christmas Ornaments — 5 Neat Ways to Keep Your Precious Decorations Safe and Sound

 Keep your ornaments damage-free with these storage tips from professional organizers

-Nothing is worse during Christmas than removing your ornaments from their storage only to find them broken and scratched.
+Nothing is worse during Christmas than removing your ornaments from storage only to find them broken and scratched.
 It immediately curbs the festive excitement, and you're left scrambling to see if your sentimental pieces remain intact.

 To ease things for you before the holiday season, I spoke to a few professional organizers to learn how they safely store Christmas ornaments.
 I also shared a few of my own recommendations as someone who has since converted to improved means of caring for their decor.
 Without further ado, let's get into it.